kvibber/share-classicly/README.md

 # Share Classicly

-Stable tag: N/A
+Stable tag: 0.2
 Tags: sharing, fediverse, mastodon, classicpress
-Tested up to: N/A
 Contributors: Kelson
 License: GPLv2 or later

 Adds a link to the ShareOpenly service at the end of your posts so that readers can share to Mastodon, Bluesky, Threads and similar open social media sites.